 - A green roof

-LifeBridge is proud to be the winner of five environmental awards: five Partner for Change Awards, a Communitas Award, an EPA Trailblazer Award and a Baltimore Business Journal Green Policy Award.
+LifeBridge Health is proud to have earned several environmental awards: five Partner for Change Awards, a Communitas Award, an EPA Trailblazer Award and a Baltimore Business Journal Green Policy Award.
 All of these awards recognize the organization’s commitment to mercury elimination, waste reduction and recycling.

-*Sinai Hospital was recently recognized as one of the 50 greenest hospital in America by Becker's Hospital Review!
+*Sinai Hospital was recently recognized as one of the 50 greenest hospitals in America by Becker's Hospital Review!

-Using the expertise and input of active Green Team members, corporate partners and other peers in the health care community, LifeBridge continues to set high standards for environmental commitment and responsibility
+Using the expertise and input of active Green Team members, corporate partners and other peers in the health care community, LifeBridge Health continues to set high standards for environmental commitment and responsibility.